-Today, there are so few buglers available that the military services cannot always provide one.
-KMUW's Abigail Beckman presents this sound portrait with Tim Emerson, who is a member of Bugles Across America.
+Today, there are so few buglers available that the military services can not always provide one.
+KMUW's Abigail Wilson presents this sound portrait with Tim Emerson who is a member of Bugles Across America.

 "I graduated from high school in 1987, started at Wichita State University immediately thereafter and left for a time to join the military.
 I served in the reserves in the Marine Corps and served on active duty for about a year and a half."

 "Meeting family members and knowing about who it is that you're honoring that day is pretty important.
 I recognized the significance of that, so I decided that I would start keeping track.

 After I do an honor guard, I will write their name and what their rank was; what branch of the service it was that they served in.
 If I know their date of birth, anything about their service, I'll write that down as well."